ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 There will be one protect and two bans for each player.

 The map pool consists of:

-5 maps played using no mod
+- 5 maps played using no mod
-3 maps played using “Hidden”
+- 3 maps played using Hidden
-3 maps played using “Hard Rock”
+- 3 maps played using Hard Rock
-3 maps played using “Double Time”
+- 3 maps played using Double Time
-1 map used to break ties.
+- 1 map used to break ties.

 There are no free mod picks in this map pool.